Abhay and Rani Bang: NIRMAN

+Started in 2006, NIRMAN brings together a group of youth aged between 18 and 28 years who are looking to give meaning to their lives.
+Abhay and Rani Bang's younger son, Amrut actively manages it.

-In 2006, they started an initiative, NIRMAN, for identifying and nurturing young social change-makers in Maharashtra.
+NIRMAN looks at identifying and nurturing young social change-makers in Maharashtra.
 It is an educational process to train the youth to take up crucial issues and problems in the society.
-NIRMAN provides guidance, expertise and environment to inculcate self learning and encourages youth for social action.
+It provides guidance, expertise, and an environment to inculcate self-learning and encourages youth for social action.
 NIRMAN includes a series of 3 camps, each separated by 6 months.
-So a batch of NIRMAN goes through 3 camps in a period of 1 year.
-A camp generally runs for 7–10 days at SEARCH, Gadchiroli.
+A group of NIRMAN participants will go through 3 camps in a period of one year.
+A camp generally runs for 7–10 days at SEARCH, Gadchiroli with a view encourage young Indian students to step out of their generally secure urban surroundings into the world of rural and tribal Indians to help them come face to face with the nation's plethora of social issues, and with people working hard to solve them.

 NIRMAN is a learning process based on Nai Talim way of education introduced by Mahatma Gandhi.
-It believes in problem based learning instead of classroom based learning.
-NIRMAN initiative is providing a common platform for youth to engage, self-educate and decide on how they can make a difference to the society.
+It believes in problem-based learning instead of classroom-based learning.
+This initiative is providing a common platform for youth to engage, self-educate and decide on how they can make a difference to the society.

-Started in 2006, NIRMAN brings together a group of youth aged between 18 and 28 years who are looking to give meaning to their lives.
-Amrut, Abhay and Rani Bang's younger son actively manages NIRMAN.

-Abhay thinks that it is important to make present generation of doctors think about social challenges.
+Abhay thinks that it is important to make the present generation of doctors think about social challenges.
 "All doctors can earn enough to make a decent living and they must think about the purpose of their lives.
-Change would happen the moment they start contemplating."
+Change will happen the moment they start contemplating."
 He believes that medical students should regularly be given rural or tribal stints as part of their curriculum so that they are exposed to the real challenges.
 He thinks that it is equally important to reward doctors who shun the charm of corporate world to serve the real people in need.